-Penal Code § 186.22 provides that a judge may increase a sentence by five years if someone is convicted of a felony that was committed for the benefit of a criminal street gang, with the specific intent to promote, further or assist any criminal conduct by other gang members.
+Penal Code § 186.22 provides that a judge may increase a sentence by two to twenty-five years if someone is convicted of a felony that was committed for the benefit of a criminal street gang, with the specific intent to promote, further or assist any criminal conduct by other gang members.

 To qualify as a criminal street gang, a gang must have three or more members who

 individually or collectively engage in an ongoing pattern of criminal gang activity.

 A “patter of criminal activity” is defined as the commission of, or attempted commission of, various enumerated criminal acts, as long as two such acts took place within three years of each other.
 The acts do not have to be proven by convictions, but certainly can be.Clara Shortridge Foltz Criminal Courts Building CCB Downtown LA

 These provisions are set forth for the reader to appreciate that when an individual is accused of being a gang member and committing an act to further the gang, a closer look is merited.
 This is especially true when the so-called gang is very small and perhaps dissolved, as we find is often the case.

 exemplified why knowing such standards and applying them to the facts can make a huge difference.

 Mr. Garcia was convicted of shooting a firearm in a grossly negligent manner (Penal Code § 246.3(a)).
 The jury in Judge Antonio Barreto’s courtroom also found true the complaint’s allegation that Garcia used a firearm in violation of Penal Code § 12022.5(a) and that the crime was gang related within the meaning of Penal Code § 186.22(b).
 The jury also found that Garcia had two prior convictions (Penal Code § 667.5(b)) for felony vandalism.